K-Wu/K-Wu.github.io/_pages/mentorship.md

 nav: true
 ---

 I am looking for motivated undergrads to work with on several compilers and libraries projects.
 If you are interested, please contact me.
+The potential topics involve CUDA code generation and optimization, CUDA kernel development and tuning especially for graph neural network models.

 #### Why seeking mentorship / undergrad research experience?

+Before my elaboration here, I recommend you reading the  [prospective student](http://impact.crhc.illinois.edu/prospective%20student.aspx) page on our group site.
+It gives great discussion on critical points such as why pursing graduate studies and what a student could expect to develop for their career.

 Here is a non-exhaustive list of benefits I can imagine that you may gain.